Using our web form is an easy way to raise a concern with our service. You can find a link to the form at the bottom of this page.

 When we make decisions on complaints we normally publish an anonymised report about what happened and our findings, but we would not normally do this if it would compromise your identity and safety.

 We may also use data we collect to compile statistics and for research and analysis purposes.

 You are welcome to contact us anonymously for advice about any concern you may have.

-If you raise a concern with us, or complain about how it has been handled, but decide not to share your personal details with us, we may choose to share the concern with the organisation, particularly if it is about patient safety.
-However we would not be able to carry out an investigation into an anonymous complaint and the organisation can choose how it uses the information we have shared.
+However we would not be able to carry out an investigation into an anonymous complaint.
+If you raise a concern with us, or complain about how it has been handled, but decide not to share your personal details with us, we cannot investigate.
+We may choose to share the concern with the organisation, particularly if it is about patient safety.
+The organisation can choose how it uses the information we have shared.

 You can complain to us yourself or someone can complain on your behalf or help you to make a complaint.
 You could ask a union representative, or anyone else you trust.

 If you are helping someone complain we will need their written consent – unless there is a reason they cannot give it.